Treatment for shingles

 Stress

 This is one of the primary causes of reactivation.
-Stress, especially of the emotional variety, triggers off a process of reactivation.
+Stress, especially of the emotional variety, triggers a process of reactivation.

 Fatigue